 Regulators should continue to adjust the RPI yields into CPI(H) or nominal yields, if required by their price control methodology.
-Using long-run inflation forecasts or assumptions from official sources such as the OBR to estimate the long-run RPI or the long-run RPI-CPI(H) wedge remains the preferred approach.
+Using inflation swaps or long-run inflation forecasts or assumptions from official sources such as the OBR to estimate the long-run RPI or the long-run RPI-CPI(H) wedge are recognised as acceptable approaches by the regulators.
 During periods of atypically high or low inflation, regulators should however consider carefully whether using long-run assumptions is appropriate for the next price control period.

-The UK Statistics Authority has consulted on future changes to the calculation of RPI with the intention of bringing the methods and data of CPIH into the RPI measure and has confirmed its intention to implement the change in February 2030.20 The implication of the reform is that RPI will align with CPIH from 2030.
-The reform is still some years away and there is uncertainty around how the market is pricing this reform into RPI-linked gilts, and most forecasts of RPI and CPIH typically do not extend beyond the next 5 years.
+The UK Statistics Authority has consulted on future changes to the calculation of RPI with the intention of bringing the methods and data of CPIH into the RPI measure and has confirmed its intention to implement the change in February 2030.31 The implication of the reform is that RPI will align with CPIH from 2030.
+The reform is still some years away and there is uncertainty around how the market is pricing this reform into RPI-linked gilts, and most official forecasts of RPI and CPIH typically do not extend beyond the next 5 years.
 Until there is more clarity around the reform, we consider that regulators will need to exercise judgement in deciding how to adjust available RPI and CPIH forecasts for the expected convergence in RPI and CPIH from 2030.
-We also recognise that inflation has increased significantly in 2022 which may create further uncertainty around long-term inflation expectations.
-Continuing to rely on official forecasts wherever possible remains preferable.